 If you’d like to take a classic guide book with you, check out the Lonely Planet Paris Guide.
-The digital version is free with an Amazon Prime membership.
-If you don’t have an Amazon Prime account, you can get a 30-day free trial HERE.
+The digital version is free with an Amazon Kindle Unlimited account.
+If you don’t have an Kindle Unlimited, you can get a 30-day free trial HERE.

 There are so many things to do in Paris in four days that you’ll have some hard choices to make when designing your itinerary.
 I hope that you have found this trip planner useful.
 Be sure to leave space in your trip to experience serendipity…and don’t forget to eat plenty of chocolate!
 Bon Voyage.